pallets/click/docs/parameters.rst

 documentation.
 Call :meth:`~ParamType.fail` if conversion fails.
 The ``param`` and ``ctx`` arguments may be ``None`` in some cases such as prompts.

+Values from user input or the command line will be strings, but default values and Python arguments may already be the correct type.
+The custom type should check at the top if the value is already valid and pass it through to support those cases.